-- A. 12 credits in International Studies distributed as follows: At least 6 of the 12 credits must be from the following departments: Economics, Geography, History or Political Science.
+Specific requirements: At least 6 of the 12 credits must be from the following departments: Economics, Geography, History or Political Science.
 Only 3 of the 12 credits may be from a 100-level course.
-At least 6 of the 12 credits must be at the 300-400 level.
+At least 6 of the 12 credits must be at the 300/400 level.
 All courses must fit the student's pre-approved study plan.

-More than 12 credits may be accepted for this requirement if fulfillment of the language requirement (below) requires fewer than 9 credits. - B. Foreign Language proficiency (up to 9 credits) Students must achieve intermediate-level fluency in a second language. - Students will be very strongly encouraged to pursue a semester or summer studyabroad experience.
-Credits earned overseas can be applied toward completion of the minor's 21 credits. - A QPA of 2.5 in the minor must be maintained.
+More than 12 credits may be accepted for this requirement if fulfillment of the language requirement (below) requires fewer than 9 credits.

+B. Foreign language proficiency (up to 9 credits).
+Students must achieve Intermediate-level fluency in a second (or third) language.
+This requirement may be met in a number of ways.